blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

-a turnout source to make sure the results are similar but rely on a [slightly-corrected](https://www.aramhur.com/uploads/6/0/1/8/60187785/2013._poq_coding_cps.pdf) version of the CPSVRS as that seems to be the most common approach.
+a turnout source to make sure the results are similar but rely on a [slightly-corrected](https://www.aramhur.com/uploads/6/0/1/8/60187785/2013._poq_coding_cps.pdf) version of the CPSVRS, as that seems to be the most common approach.

 Our model combines those data sets at the congressional district level and jointly estimates turnout probabilities using counts from the CPSVRS and